Ladas552/Nix-Is-Unbreakable/README.md

 ![nix](https://socialify.git.ci/Ladas552/Nix-Is-Unbreakable/image?font=Rokkitt&logo=https%3A%2F%2Fraw.githubusercontent.com%2FNixOS%2Fnixos-artwork%2Frefs%2Fheads%2Fmaster%2Flogo%2Fnix-snowflake-rainbow.svg&name=1&owner=1&pattern=Transparent&stargazers=1&theme=Dark)
+# Why archived?
+During my migration to [flake-parts](https://flake.parts/), I revamped the whole repo, so for people who like this config structure, but don't like flake-parts I archive this repository.

+Here is the flake-parts repo: https://github.com/Ladas552/Flake-Ocean

 # What is this?
 This is my multi host, modular Nix config.
 It declares configs for different programs using Nix language, such as: